SpielerNogard/klinklang-public/README.md

-`license` Your license key, if not given the program will give you a prompt `show_total_accounts` set it to true, if the total count of generated accounts should be shown

-Example if your machines ip should be used
+`license` Your license key, if not given the program will give you a prompt `show_total_accounts` set it to true, if the total count of generated accounts should be shown `headless` : `true` is the default, set it to `false` if you want to see the browser window, nice for debugging Example if your machines ip should be used
 ```yaml
 database: